Teardrops (Womack & Womack song): Release and reception

-"Teardrops" was first previewed on RTL's news programme Punkt 6 on 22 August 2007, and by 27 August 2007, a thirty-seconds clip of the song had leaked onto the internet – the same week "Teardrops" was serviced to radio stations.
-No Angels premiered the song on the television live show ZDF Fernsehgarten on 9 September 2007.
-Physical and digital singles were released on 19 October 2007, including remixes by Roland Spremberg, Boogieman, and Mozart & Friends as well as the previoulsy unreleased track "Ain't Gonna Look the Other Way," a re-recording of the 2004 Tracy Ackerman-penned song by Canadian singer Celine Dion.
-On 2 November 2007, "Amaze Me"/"Teardrops" debuted and peaked at number 25 on the German Singles Chart, the band's second-lowest peak by then.
+"Teardrops" was first previewed on RTL's news programme Punkt 6 on August 22, 2007, and by August 27, 2007, a thirty-seconds clip of the song had leaked onto the internet – the same week "Teardrops" was serviced to radio stations.
+No Angels premiered the song on the television live show ZDF Fernsehgarten on September 9, 2007.
+Physical and digital singles were released on October 19, 2007, including remixes by Roland Spremberg, Boogieman, and Mozart & Friends as well as the previously unreleased track "Ain't Gonna Look the Other Way", a re-recording of the 2004 Tracy Ackerman-penned song by Canadian singer Celine Dion.
+On November 2, 2007, "Amaze Me"/"Teardrops" debuted and peaked at number 25 on the German Singles Chart, the band's second-lowest peak by then.

 Music video

-The music video for "Teardrops" was directed by Marcus Sternberg and shot in a filming studio between 20–22 August 2007 in Berlin, Germany.
-Shot over twenty hours back-to-back with the video for "Amaze Me", the edited clip premiered on 29 September 2007 on the Universal Music Group website.
-The clip received its first official airing in the week of 29 September 2007, on German music network iMusic1.
+The music video for "Teardrops" was directed by Marcus Sternberg and shot in a filming studio between August 20–22, 2007, in Berlin, Germany.
+Shot over twenty hours back-to-back with the video for "Amaze Me", the edited clip premiered on September 29, 2007, on the Universal Music Group website.
+The clip received its first official airing in the week of September 29, 2007, on German music network iMusic1.

 The group has declared the filming of the "mammoth shoot" as "extremely exhausting," referring to its extraordinary length and a delay of several hours, caused by various technical defects.
 Lucy Diakovska has described the plotless clip as a "funky disco-dance-energy-video," reflecting another facet of the band in music and style.
 Inspired by a concept developed by all four members and based on Sternberg's treatment, the music video was conceived as a stylistic counterpart to "Amaze Me".